 Could an explanation for this be that PBF-EB technology is newer than PBF-LB?
 The electron beam has been known to science for more than 120 years, whereas the laser was invented only sixty years ago.
 There is evidence in the literature that early work on using an electron beam to melt metal powder was performed by a group at Katholieke Universiteit in Leuven, Belgium in 1991.
 The leader in PBF-EB, Swedish company Arcam, began using electron beams in the second half of the 1990s.
 The first metal PBF machines using lasers began to be commercialised starting in 1994, so there is not much of a time advantage for PBF-LB – if at all.

 How it works, and what makes it different

-PBF-EB is an AM technology based on the melting of metal powder by exposing it to a beam of electrons.
+PBF-EB is an Additive Manufacturing technology based on the melting of metal powder by exposing it to a beam of electrons.
 The process starts with the spreading of a thin layer of metal powder on a build plate.
 The powder is pre-heated by exposing the entire layer to a stream of electrons.
 This broad exposure of electrons heats the powder to an appropriately high temperature based on the material being used (Fig. 2).
 In the case of titanium alloys, such as Ti-6Al-4V, the powder is heated to about 800°C. Other materials require even higher temperatures.

 An electron beam is deflected by an electromagnetic field which transfers energy and selectively fuses parts of the layer by raising the temperature of the pre-heated powder to above the melting point of the material being processed.
 After melting of the selectively-fused parts of the layer is completed, the build platform is lowered and a layer of fresh powder is spread across the build area.
 Heating and selective fusing of each successive layer builds up the object into the desired shape of the 3D model being produced.